keystonejs/keystone/docs/content/docs/config/lists.md

 On MySQL, Text/Blob native types (including the default Bytes type) require index lengths, which this API does not expose; use a suitable bounded native type or a schema extension.
 PostgreSQL's Xml native type does not support default indexes and is also rejected.
 Other database limits, such as maximum index size, remain subject to Prisma and database validation.

+Compound unique members must also provide an exact selector value input.
+Built-in `text`, `integer`, `float`, `bigInt`, `decimal`, `checkbox`, `timestamp`, `calendarDay`, `bytes`, and `select` fields support this, subject to their provider restrictions.
+Custom fields can supply `input.uniqueWhereValue` with a scalar/enum GraphQL argument and, if needed, a resolver to the exact stored value.
+Its argument must be nullable and have no default; Keystone makes it required within the compound input.
+This resolver must not apply mutation defaults, hashing, uploads, or other side effects.
+An existing scalar/enum `input.uniqueWhere` is used as a fallback; the field must still meet the existing standalone uniqueness requirements to expose that input.
+Fields such as `password` do not provide an exact-value contract and are rejected as compound members.
+Ordinary `indexes` do not require this contract.
+Generated tuple types use the field's GraphQL scalar/enum input type.
+For custom scalars unknown to Keystone's type generator, the member is `NonNullable<unknown>`: the scalar's runtime parser must validate its precise input representation.

+The selector name is the ordered field keys joined with underscores, matching Prisma's default compound key.
+For example, `['sku', 'warehouse']` produces `sku_warehouse`; column/table mappings do not change it.
+The generated input type is `<WhereUniqueInputName>_<selectorName>`, such as `InventoryWhereUniqueInput_sku_warehouse`.
+Names that collide with actual fields, other compound selectors, or generated GraphQL types are rejected, as are invalid GraphQL names.

 An omitted option or an empty declarations array (`indexes: []` or `unique: []`) adds nothing.
 Empty declarations, missing/empty field lists, unknown or repeated fields, unsupported options, and duplicate declarations of the same kind and field order fail during initialization.